Dineshs91/soft-delete-options-in-django/README.md

 we delete the post, the comments related to the post become relevant.
 Comments don't mean a thing without its parent `post`.

+The other thing to note here is, if we decide to restore a soft deleted object, we don't have to worry about its relations, since they have not been deleted (Neither soft/hard).

 **Note:** I've made some changes to the code found from sentry, like changing the field name `deleted_on`

  ## Django safe delete